tomakita/RetroCheck/example/README.md

     public MemcachedConfig(@Autowired ApplicationContext context) {

-        // This configures pbm to emit metadata to Redis as assertions
+        // This configures RetroCheck to emit metadata to Redis as assertions
         // succeed and fail.
 This metadata will be used by our test driver,
         // which will also be connected to Redis.
         ResultEmitter.connect(